Additional Filing and Notification Requirements

 Exam Tip: Gotchas

 When a broker-dealer operates inside a bank, customers may assume their investments carry the same protections as bank deposits.
-Rule 3160 requires clear disclosure that securities are NOT FDIC-insured and NOT bank deposits.
+The bank-networking rule requires clear disclosure that securities are NOT FDIC-insured and NOT bank deposits.
 The exam tests this customer-confusion scenario.

 • Known as the "taping rule"